 Boundary-Line is the key dataset of administrative and voting boundaries in Great Britain.
-It is a representation in computer-readable form of a specialist large scale map.
-Real-world objects, which may be tangible (such as the mean high water mark) or intangible (such as a district boundary), are included.
+It is a representation in computer-readable form of a specialist large-scale map, including real-world objects, which may be tangible (such as the mean high water mark) or intangible (such as a district boundary).